F. D. Maurice: Written legacy

 In The Kingdom of Christ Maurice viewed the true church as a united body that transcended the "diversities and partialities of its individual members, factions, and sects".
-The true church had six signs: "baptism, creeds, set forms of worship, the eucharist, an ordained ministry, and the Bible."
+The true church had six signs: "baptism, creeds, set forms of worship, the eucharist, an ordained ministry, and the Bible".
 Maurice's ideas were reflected a half-century later by William Reed Huntington and the Chicago-Lambeth Quadrilateral.
 The modern ecumenical movement also incorporated Maurice's ideas contained in his The Kingdom of Christ.

 Decline and revival of interest in legacy

 Interest in the vast legacy of writings bequeathed by Maurice declined even before his death.
 Hugh Walker, a fellow academic, predicted in 1910 that neither of Maurice's major works, his Theological Essays (1853) and his Moral and Metaphysical Philosophy (1871–1872), will "stand the test of time."
 However, "this phase of neglect has passed."

 "Since World War II there has been a revival of interest in Maurice as a theologian."
-During this period, twenty-three (some only in part) books about Maurice have been published as can be seen in the References section of this article.
+During this period, twenty-three books about Maurice have been published (some only in part) as can be seen in the References section of this article.

 Maurice is honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) of the 1979 Book of Common Prayer on 1 April as "Frederick Denison Maurice, Priest, 1872" and a brief biography is included in the church's Holy Women, Holy Men: Celebrating the Saints.

 Despite Maurice's dismissal by King's College after the publication of his Theological Essays, "a chair at King's, the F D Maurice Professorship of Moral and Social Theology, now commemorates his contribution to scholarship at the College."

 King's College also established "The FD Maurice Lectures" in 1933 in honour of Maurice.
 Maurice, who was Professor of English Literature and History (1840–1846) and then Professor of Theology (1846–1853).